ImSebz/PokedexAngular/README.md

 ## Required

-Install the node_modules folder with `npm i` after you clone this repository.
+Install the node_modules folder with `npm i` of `npm install` after you clone this repository.

 ## Development server